andresmascl/andresmascl/README.md

 ### To contact me:
-- Just send me an e-mail to andresma@gmail.com
+- Just send an e-mail to andresma@gmail.com